-Chapter President: Josh Markle
+Chapter President: Kelly Riehl

 Area of Interest

-The Oldman River Chapter’s primary areas of interest include the Oldman River drainage, from the headwaters of the Oldman, Crowsnest, Castle, Waterton and St. Mary’s rivers.
-Many of the Oldman River Chapter’s projects are in Westslope Cutthroat Trout and Bull Trout country, and involve work to help protect and restore habitats for these threatened fish.
+The Oldman River Chapter’s primary areas of interest include the Oldman River drainage, from the headwaters of the Oldman, Crowsnest, Castle, Waterton, and St. Mary’s rivers.
+Many of the Oldman River Chapter’s projects are in Westslope Cutthroat Trout and Bull Trout country and involve work to help protect and restore habitats for these threatened fish.
 The Oldman River Chapter has “adopted” Hidden Creek a tributary of the upper Oldman River.
 Hidden Creek has been documented as an important spawning tributary for migratory Bull Trout and is also critical habitat for federally listed threatened species, Westslope Cutthroat Trout.
 In 2015, the Chapter was instrumental in completing restoration work along two degraded reaches of the creek.
 The work involved bioengineering and live willow staking to improve riparian health.

-The Oldman River Chapter is made up of members and volunteers from a wide variety of backgrounds ranging from agriculture and industry, to education.
-The Chapter is largely project driven, and prides itself on its ability to respond to needs on and along the waterways, within their abilities and means, and to work with other stakeholders with similar interests.
+The Oldman River Chapter is made up of members and volunteers from a wide variety of backgrounds ranging from agriculture and industry to education.
+The Chapter is largely project-driven, and prides itself on its ability to respond to needs on and along the waterways, within their abilities and means, and to work with other stakeholders with similar interests.
 Working in southwestern Alberta allows the Chapter to carry out projects in a wide variety of landscapes, from mountains to the foothills and into the grasslands.